ComposableFi/composable-ibc/hyperspace/core/README.md

 The CLI interface can be used to start the relayer from a config file and also performing the IBC setup on both chains.

 - [`relay`](/hyperspace/core/src/command.rs#L24)
-  This command accepts a path to a config file and spawns the relayer.
+  This command accepts a path to a config file and spawns the relayer alongside a prometheus server for monitoring.
   The config file must have all the parameters necessary for the chain clients to work correctly.
 - [`create-clients`](/hyperspace/core/src/command.rs#L26)
   This command takes a path to a config file and attempts to create a light clients of each chain on its counterparty.